sensu/sensu-docs/content/sensu-go/5.18/reference/etcdreplicators.md

 - Never use insecure mode without TLS mutual authentication outside of a testbed.

-**Create a replicator for each resource type you want to replicate within a namespace.**
+**Create a replicator for each resource type you want to replicate**

-- If you only create a replicator for a namespace, it will **not** replicate all resources within that namespace.
+- Replicating `Namespace` resources will **not** replicate the resources that belong to those namespaces.

 {{% notice warning %}}
 **WARNING**: Make sure to confirm your configuration.
 The server will accept incorrect EtcdReplicator definitions without sending a warning.
 If your configuration is incorrect, replication will not work.